Joseph L. White

 Joseph Livingston White (c.
-1813 – January 12, 1861) was an American lawyer and politician who served one term as a U.S. Representative from Indianafrom 1841 to 1843.
+1813 – January 12, 1861) was an American lawyer and politician who served one term as a U.S. Representative from Indiana from 1841 to 1843.

 Biography

 White was born in Cherry Valley, New York, probably in 1813 or 1814, though the exact date is not known.
 He was educated in Cherry Valley, attended Rensselaer Polytechnic Institute, studied law in Utica, New York, and was admitted to the bar.

+Congress

 After becoming a lawyer, White moved to Madison, Indiana, where he began a practice.
-He was elected as a Whig to the Twenty-seventh Congress, and served one term, March 4, 1841 to March 3, 1843.
+He was elected as a Whig to the Twenty-seventh Congress, and served one term, March 4, 1841, to March 3, 1843.

+Later career

 After leaving Congress White moved to New York City, where he practiced law and became involved in several business ventures.

-In 1848 he opposed the Whig nomination of slaveholder Zachary Taylor for President, and was a delegate to the convention of antislavery Democrats and Conscience Whigs that formed the Free Soil Party and nominated Martin Van Buren to oppose Taylor and Democratic nominee Lewis Cass.
+In 1848 he opposed the Whig nomination of slaveholder Zachary Taylor for president, and was a delegate to the convention of antislavery Democrats and Conscience Whigs that formed the Free Soil Party and nominated Martin Van Buren to oppose Taylor and Democratic nominee Lewis Cass.

 In the 1850s White was president of a company that included his brother David and Cornelius Vanderbilt, which received a contract from the government of Nicaragua to operate steamships and a railroad between the Atlantic and Pacific Oceans, as well as constructing a canal between the oceans.
 To further his business interests, White became a supporter of William Walker's attempt to overthrow Nicaragua's government.